spatialos/UnrealGDK/SpatialGDK/Documentation/content/non-unreal-layers.md

 >**Note:** Your external SpatialOS components must have an ID between 1000 and 2000 to be registered by the pipeline.

-You set up your game to receive component updates through implementing callbacks for specified SpatialOS component IDs and operation types.
-The GDK detects your callbacks when it’s initialized and uses them for all received data relating to components with IDs in the range 1000 to 2000.
+You set up your game to receive network operations using the `SpatialNetDriver::AddOpCallback` function.
+This function is paramaterised with a SpatialOS component ID and a callback function reference with the following type:
-To create callbacks, you need to create a class derived from the GDK `UOpCallbackTemplate` base class and implement `GetComponentId` and one or more of the callback methods.
-These callback methods are parameterized by the following network operation types:

-* `virtual void OnAddComponent(const Worker_AddComponentOp& Op) {}`
-* `virtual void OnRemoveComponent(const Worker_RemoveComponentOp& Op) {}`
-* `virtual void OnComponentUpdate(const Worker_ComponentUpdateOp& Op) {}`
-* `virtual void OnAuthorityChange(const Worker_AuthorityChangeOp& Op) {}`
-* `virtual void OnCommandRequest(const Worker_CommandRequestOp& Op) {}`
-* `virtual void OnCommandResponse(const Worker_CommandResponseOp& Op) {}`

-The `UOpCallbackTemplate` base class contains protected references to the `UWorld` and GDK `StaticComponentView` enabling you to write more meaningful callbacks.
+`const TFunction<void(Worker_ComponentId, const Worker_Op*)>`

+where `Worker_ComponentId` and `Worker_Op` are types defined in the [Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/reference).
+You

+You'll need to register your callbacks before the Unreal worker connects to the SpatialOS runtime to avoid missing any operations.

+You can deregister your callbacks at runtime using the `SpatialNetDriver::RemoveOpCallback` function and passing the `CallbackId` parameter returned by the corresponding call to `SpatialNetDriver::AddOpCallback`.

 There is a basic example in the _Examples_ section below.
-For more examples of how to deserialize see the SpatialOS documentation on  [serialization in the Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/serialization).
+For more examples of how to deserialize the `Worker_Op` type see the SpatialOS documentation on [serialization in the Worker SDK in C’s API](https://docs.improbable.io/reference/latest/capi/serialization).

 #### Add to the snapshot
 You can customize snapshot generation by creating a class derived from the GDK `USnapshotGenerationTemplate` base class, and implementing the method below.
 You have the responsibility of incrementing the `NextEntityId` reference.
 If you don’t, snapshot generation will fail by attempting to add multiple entities to the snapshot with the same ID.